 In this work, we present a system that has seen four iterations since 2015, improving accuracy, usability and reliability.
 We aim to review the work done so far, outlining the iHandU system evolution, as well as the main challenges, lessons learned, and future steps to improve it.
 We also introduce the last version (iHandU 4.0), currently used in DBS surgeries at São João Hospital in Portugal.

 Sensors – An Open Access Journal from MDPI

 January 7 2020

-INESC TEC is one of the most prestigious Portuguese research centres, specialised on computer science and systems engineering.
-Its core areas include biomedical engineering technologies, lead by Prof. João Paulo Cunha.
+INESC TEC is one of the most prestigious Portuguese research centres, specialised in computer science and systems engineering.
+One core area is biomedical engineering through the BRAIN research group, by inSignals Co-Founder – Prof. João Paulo Cunha

 Funding & Investors

 InSignals has received financial support from EIT Health and from Portugal Ventures to promote relevant business activities for the project.

 EIT Health is a Knowledge and Innovation Community of the European Institute of Innovation and Technology (EIT). inSignals has been receiving the support from EIT Health since 2019.

 Portugal Ventures has assumed a relevant role supporting inSignals.
 The Portuguese venture capital is supporting the grow of the national entrepreneurship ecosystem.
 In 2021 Portugal Ventures believed in the work developed by inSignals and joined us.

 PD Avengers is a non-profit organization for the global alliance of people with Parkinson’s, demanding change in how the disease is seen and treated. inSignals became a proud partner in 2023, joining the mission of changing today’s reality for patients managing their symptoms.